BryceBeagle/idiotic/embedded/README.md

     1. Connect the module to WiFi using `IdioticModule::connectWiFi()`
     2. Begin the connection to the Idiotic server using `IdioticModule::beginSocket()`
     3. Populate the `Idiotic::funcs` map with attribute set and get functions using `IdioticModule::function_map` structs.
-The key for each item in the map is the attribute name.
+The key for each item in the map is the attribute name. <br><br>
     Note:
         * Each key must have an exact match in the corresponding device driver as either an attribute or a behavior
         * The `.get` function supports lambda expressions, but for an unknown technical reason, I was unable to get this working for the `.set` function.
 As a result, only function pointers are accepted.
 If a class method is required, use `std::bind` for now.
     4. If serial debug output is desired, use `Serial.setDebugOutput(true)`
 6. In the loop() function:
     1. Run the dataloop using `IdioticModule::dataLoop()`